Become a professional trader at PriceMarkets and obtain more possibilities like a higher leverage.

 Trading CFDs may lead to a loss of your invested capital.

-Below we list 10 key criteria defining professional traders:
+Below we list 10 common characteristics of professional clients:

 1. Don’t spend a lot of time for market analysis